 - to see the range of resources on a specific topic

 For more comprehensive searches you will need to search a database.
 A database enables you to search for journal articles and material that you may be unable to find on search engines such as Google.
 It will help you find information quickly and efficiently.
-Check your subject guide for suggestions on which databases to use.
+Check your subject guide for suggestions on which databases to use in your subject area.

-The easiest way to find this article is to copy and paste the title into Discover.
-Remember to use inverted commas round the article.
-If this doesn't work, then search the Journal A-Z for Journal of change management.
+The easiest way to find this article is to copy and paste the article title into Discover.
+Place inverted commas round the article title for more accurate results.
+If this doesn't work then use our Journal Browse tool to search for the Journal of change management.

-The following information from the reference would allow you to navigate to the article:
+The following information from the reference would then allow you to navigate to the article: